 Los Reyes, on the corner of Washington and Main Streets on the downtown square offers authentic Mexican flavors in a fun atmosphere.
 They are open for lunch and dinner.
 (Also watch for their mobile taco truck - it's often found at the corner of Morgan and Ohio Streets if they're not at an event.)

 Just need a snack or something sweet for the drive home?
 Pop in to the Martinsville Candy Kitchen for a sweet treat.
 It's a 100+ year local tradition.
-Choose from a wide variety of candy (including sugar free), ice cream flavors and soda fountain options.
+Choose from a wide variety of candy (including sugar free), two dozen ice cream flavors and an old fashioned soda fountain!